Ask the NIH Parent Coach

 The National Institutes of Health has contracted with Bright Horizons to offer NIH employees access to back-up care when they need to be at work and their regular child or adult/elder care is unavailable.

-The NIH has contracted with LifeWork Strategies, Inc. to provide referrals to many types of alternative child care services and resources.
-This highly personalized professional service is available at no cost to all NIH Employees, Trainees and Contractors by calling 1-800-777-1720 between the hours of 9:00 am until 5:00 pm, Monday through Friday.
+The NIH has contracted with LifeWork Strategies, Inc. to provide referrals to many types of alternative child and adult dependent care services and resources.
+This highly personalized professional service is available at no cost to all NIH Employees, Trainees and Contractors.

 Infant & Toddler Child Care Center